Canada’s Online News Act and the open call process

 Google News interface showing illustrations of inflation charts and trains

-We have initiated the open call for all prospective eligible news businesses effective February 28, 2024, and plan to close the process at midnight ET on April 30, 2024, with the goal of meeting the conditions for exemption.
-This includes selecting a single collective responsible for distributing funds to those news businesses who are identified during the open call.
+The open call for prospective eligible news businesses was initiated on February 28, 2024 and closed at midnight ET on April 30, 2024, and our goal is to meet all of the conditions for exemption.
+This includes selecting a single collective responsible for distributing funds to those news businesses identified during the open call.

 As we work through the exemption process, we will continue sending valuable traffic to Canadian news publishers and Canadians will be able to continue enjoying the Google products they know and love.